cjungmann/yaddemo/docs/yadformatting.md

 - *main* -> *YAD Dialog Formatting* -> *YAD Width-restrained Too Long*, and
 - *main* -> *YAD Dialog Formatting* -> *YAD Just Right*.

+## Dialog Height

+For some reason, when the `--text` option string is very long, the YAD dialog gets very tall, many times taller than necessary to contain the text.
+Even setting the `--height` fails to overcome this unfortunate formatting problem.

+Setting the `--fixed` option seems to help with this.
+With a long `--text` string, setting `--fixed` will honor the `--height` option, or simple size the dialog to fit the long text.

 ## YAD Borders

 I had expected the `--borders` option to create a thick border around the dialog, but, instead,